jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 At it's best, TDD is a way to communicate your decisions without needing to write extensive documentation that no one will ever read (or maintain when they make changes).
 Good-quality unit tests save such an incredible amount of time, and ultimately that's more time that you have to work in peace.

+## What exactly are good-quality tests?

+One key aspect of a "good" test would be that they are "immutable to refactoring".
+That means that once a test is written, it ideally shouldn't change as long as the requirement hasn't changed.
+I've gone into much more detail in a separate article that you can check out later:

+> [Your Tests Should Be Immutable]

 ## Are there any cases where one shouldn't use TDD?

 For application development, almost everything is a good candidate for TDD.
 The one exception for frontend development would be if your function returns a particular DOM structure, there's no point writing a test like `Assert <div>Hello World!</div>` and then having a function that just returns `<div>Hello World!</div>`.